move-coop/parsons/docs/write_tests.rst

  * Classes that call directly into HTTP API's using the Parsons ``APIConnector`` class
  * Classes that wrap around third party Python libraries, often using their own "client" class

-The category that the class falls into generally determines how one will write unit tests for the class.
-However, the category of Connector determines how we simulate the external API.
+The category that the class falls into generally determines how one will write unit tests for the class because the type of Connector determines how we simulate the external API.

-No matter which category it is, we are looking to use mocks to simulate the class' interactions with the external API.
+No matter which type it is, we are looking to use mocks to simulate the class' interactions with the external API.
 Mocks are fake versions of the functions or classes that our Connectors use to access the external API.
 By using mocks in our tests, we make it easier to set up and run our tests without having to worry about having the proper credentials, etc. that we would need to call into an API.

 ^^^^^^^^^^^^^^^
 Getting Started